peperoni60/drupal-docker/README.md

 **Node**, **npm** and **gulp** are accessible via functions/aliases.
 Simply call node, npm or gulp on the command line as usual!
 > **Hint**
 In most cases you have to install additional requirements to use a node.js project (e.g. in a Zen-theme).
 Then simply execute `npm install` in a terminal window in PhpStorm (don't forget to change into your node.js-project folder).
-This will install all needed plugins and utilites into a .bin-directory in your node.js project. `npm install gulp` will make gulp available on the command line. **You can't install gulp globally because there is no global context!**
+This will install all needed plugins and utilites into a directory named **node-modules** in your node.js project. `npm install gulp` will make gulp available on the command line. **You can't install gulp globally because there is no global context!**